-In 1881, 21 young physicists founded The Tokyo Academy of Physics under the principle aim of "building a better future with science’.
+In 1881, 21 young physicists founded The Tokyo Academy of Physics under the principal aim of "building a better future with science’.
 These 21 physicists, who later became known as the “sustaining” teachers, were devoted to pursuing science at a time when Japanese society was undergoing fundamental changes as the nation moved away from feudalism and toward a democratic future.

 The principle of Building a Better Future with Science remains central to the university’s philosophy and the institution remains keen to ensure that younger generations are educated and nurtured in order to take responsibility for Japan’s future.
 TUS research has produced initiatives that have been adopted by a number of Japanese government departments.